 Temperatures and Light Intensity

 Hemp can thrive in temperatures around 650 F in the establishment stage.
 The soil temperature should be ideal for seed germination (around 450 F).
 The seeds germinate within 1-2 days and sprout after a week.
 After establishment, the plant can withstand adverse temperatures.
 The plant foliage prevents the evaporation of soil water.

 The ideal light conditions for hemp growing are easy to attain as long as the crop is not under a shade.
 In indoor cultivation, the greenhouses should allow enough light to penetrate to keep the plants healthy.

 Hemp seed density is dependent on the purpose of the crop.
 If you are planting the crop for fiber, you should plant the seeds close together.
-The high seed density encourages vertical growth which is ideal for fiber.
-The plants will produce fewer seeds but will be long to produce high-quality fiber.
+The high seed density encourages vertical growth, which is ideal for thread.
+The plants will produce fewer seeds but will take a long time to produce high-quality fiber.
 The close planting also discourages the growth of weeds on the farm.
-However, your soil should have high nutrients, be well aerated and drained to support close spacing.
+However, your soil should have high nutrients and be well aerated and drained to support close spacing.

-In case you want high seed or flower yields, you should space the seeds to allow lateral growth as well.
+If you want high seed or flower yields, you should also space the seeds to allow lateral growth.
 You can request the services of an extension officer to guide you on correct spacing depending on nutrients in the soil.

-State governments are also offering free extension services to farmers who want to cultivate the crop.
-You can seek advice on the condition of your soil or local climate to determine whether it is feasible to grow hemp in your area.
+State governments also offer free extension services to farmers who want to cultivate the crop.
+You can seek advice on the soil or local climate condition to determine whether it is feasible to grow hemp in your area.

 900 hectares – that’s the total estimated hemp farmland across the United Kingdom.
 Quite a low figure, considering that Europe has over 33,000 hectares of hemp farmland – and 14,500 hectares is in France alone.
 So, why does the U.K. – a global economic powerhouse – only have a small share of the European hemp [...]